Walls of Jerusalem National Park

 There is a camping platform and composting toilet at Wild Dog Creek.
 We recommend that walkers camp here in preference to Dixons Kingdom.

-The Walls of Jerusalem National Park is approximately a one hour and forty-minute drive 200 km south west of Launceston, however the park itself is not accessible by road.
+The Walls of Jerusalem National Park is approximately a 1 hr 40 -min drive 200 km south west of Launceston, however the park itself is not accessible by road.
 Bushwalkers must walk up into the park from the carpark located off the gravel Mersey Forest Road near Lake Rowallan.